Term of Award

 Based on the results, the implications for graduate preparation programs, professional development opportunities, professional associations, supervisors, and human resource directors are presented, as this study could be beneficial in all of these areas.
 Finally, recommendations for further research are provided for individuals who are motivated to continue the conversation about competencies and self-awareness beyond what is presented in this research study.

 Hall, Jami K., "The Complex Dichotomies of Student Affairs Practitioners' Perceived Competencies: A Quantitative Evaluation of Self-Awareness" (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1480.

 Research Data and Supplementary Material